St. Paul man who helped burn down Third Precinct, stole police gear sentenced to prison and $12 million restitution

-A St. Paul man who helped burn down the Minneapolis Third Precinct headquarters and stole police weapons and other gear during last summer's riots was sentenced to three-and-a-half years in prison and ordered to pay $12 million in restitution this week.
+A St. Paul man who helped burn down the Minneapolis Third Precinct headquarters and stole police weapons and other gear during last summer's riots was sentenced this week to 3 ½ years in prison and ordered to pay $12 million in restitution.

 While others set a fire, Wolfe rolled a barrel into the police station with "the intent to accelerate" the blaze, according to court records.
 He also entered the building and stole a police vest, duty belt, handcuffs, earpiece, baton, knife, riot helmet, pistol magazine, police radio, police overdose kit, uniform name plates and ammunition, according to prosecutors.

-"Mr. Wolfe furthered the destruction that took place in Minneapolis last summer by literally adding fuel to the fire," said Acting Minnesota U.S. Attorney Anders Folk, in a statement.
+"Mr. Wolfe furthered the destruction that took place in Minneapolis last summer by literally adding fuel to the fire," Acting Minnesota U.S. Attorney Anders Folk said in a statement.
 "This sentence underscores the seriousness of Mr. Wolfe's actions and holds him to account."

 Wolfe was arrested at his security job at Menards wearing the police security vest a week after the riots.
-He pleaded guilty in December in Minnesota U.S. District Court to one count or conspiracy to commit arson.
+He pleaded guilty in December in U.S. District Court in Minnesota to one count of conspiracy to commit arson.

 One of Wolfe's co-conspirators, Dylan Shakespeare Robinson, 23, was sentenced last week to four years in prison and $12 million in restitution.
 Two other men, Bryce Michael Williams, 27, and Davon De-Andre Turner, 25, have pleaded guilty to taking part in setting the police station on fire, and have not yet been sentenced.